Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Common knowledge of gossip protocols

 For $K^\ANY_a\phi$ we write $K_a \phi$, for $\synch_a^\ANY$ we write $\synch_a$ and for $\asynch_a^\ANY$ we write $\asynch_a$.
 This is not ambiguous, because if for all $a,b \in A$, $\prot_{ab} = \top$, we regain the syntax and semantics of the previous Section~\ref{section:def-part}.

 In Definition~\ref{def.prot2} of the version of the language and the protocols assuming commonly known protocols, formula $K^\prot_a \phi$ contains as parameter a protocol $\prot$, and vice versa a protocol $\prot$ contains protocol conditions $\prot_{ab}$ that are formulas.
-This is well-defined, once we see $K^\prot_a\phi$ as $K_a(X,\phi)$ where $X$ is the list of formulas $\prot_{xy}$ for $x \neq y \in A$, in other words, as a modality with not a single argument $\phi$, but with $\binom{|A|}{2}+1$ arguments.\footnote{So, despite its notation, we should \emph{not} see $K^\prot_a\phi$ as constructed from $\prot$ and $\phi$.
-One should rather see $\prot$ as shorthand for a function $\prot: A \times A \imp \lang$, where image $\prot(A \times A)$ is the list $X$.} For formal precision, in the Appendix (page~\pageref{appendix}) we give the well-founded preorder demonstrating that the semantics is well-defined.
-As also discussed at length in \cite{DitmarschGKP19}, this excludes self-referential protocols.
+This is well-defined, once we see $K^\prot_a\phi$ as $K_a(X,\phi)$ where $X$ is the list of formulas $\prot_{ab}$ for $a \neq b \in A$.
+In other words, we see $K^\prot_a \phi$ as a modality with not a single argument $\phi$, but with $|A|^2 - |A| + 1$ arguments.\footnote{Namely, the combinations $\binom{|A|}{2}$ of $2$ out of $|A|$ elements, times $2$ as for any different $a,b \in A$ formulas $\prot_{ab}$ and $\prot_{ba}$ count separately, plus $1$ for the formula $\phi$ bound by the $K^\prot_a$ modality.} For formal precision, in Appendix A we give the well-founded preorder demonstrating that the semantics is well-defined.
+As also discussed at length in~\cite{DitmarschGKP19}, this excludes self-referential protocols.

-Protocol $\prot$ with the syntax and semantics for common knowledge of protocols is referred to as \emph{known $\prot$}.